 • Collection of goods from yourself (Pick&ReturnService or Pick&ShipService)

 Many senders have booked an additional GLS service for returns, which is free of charge for the recipient.
 This means, when returning goods, you simply attach the enclosed return label to the parcel and hand it over at a ParcelShop of your choice.
 GLS then does the rest.
 If a parcel does not include a return label, you can still return it via a GLS ParcelShop but you will have to pay the standard ParcelShop charges.
 If a parcel does not include a return label, you can still return it via a GLS ParcelShop or GLS-ONE.

 If your parcel is externally damaged, you can refuse to accept it.
 GLS will then return the parcel to the depot and inform the sender.
 If the contents are damaged, please contact the sender.
 GLS cannot and may not check the contents of sent parcels.

 First of all check the status of your parcel using the parcel tracking function of GLS.
 To do this, enter the parcel number the sender has given you – if not, ask the sender for the number.
 Secondly, look for the notification card that a delivery driver leaves behind if no-one is at home at the first delivery attempt.
 The notification card will tell you where your parcel is – for example, with a neighbour or in a GLS ParcelShop.
 The Track ID will be included on the card, enabling you also to use the parcel tracking function.
 If shipment tracking does not help you, get in touch using the contact form or call our receiver hotline on: 05 / 9876 3000.
 We will gladly try to answer your question.
 The parcel number or Track ID helps us, so please have one of these ready.

-Simply call our hotline for recipients: 05 - 9876 3000.
+Simply call our hotline for recipients: 05 - 9876 3000 (at local rates).
 Alternatively, send your question via the contact form.